Call for volunteers to join ground-breaking fireworks survey this New Year’s Eve

 The charity has collaborated with the University of Salford on the acoustic elements of the research, which will also involve some dog owners recording the sound of fireworks.
 The researchers will then extract the acoustic features of the sound from the recordings to determine how sound characteristics affect dog behavioural responses, recorded by dog owners in the survey.

 Dr Zuzanna Podwinska, a leader on the project from the Acoustics Research Centre at the University of Salford, said: “There is surprisingly little information or research into this area, so it is a study of vital importance.
 Dogs can get very distressed by fireworks so anything we can do to make the experience better for them, can only be a good thing.

 “There are indications that dogs may be sensitive to sounds that humans can’t hear, so we are interested to find out if it’s not just the loudness of the fireworks or their sound level, but other acoustic characteristics.”

-To take part or learn more about this ground-breaking project, visit the Dogs Trust webpage here.
+To take part or learn more about this ground-breaking project or for advice on how to help dogs cope with fireworks, visit the Dogs Trust webpage.

 For all press office enquiries please email firstname.lastname@example.org.